Before you can do anything (other than watch the blinkenlights) you’ll need to connect your Altair 8800 to your computer via USB.

 - Expand “Ports (COM & LPT)” in Device Manager

-- Your port should be identified as “Arduino Due Programming Port”.
+- Your port should be identified as “Arduino Due Programming Port” (it could have a different name if you had a different Arduino-compatible driver loaded prior).

 - Launch PuTTY (or another terminal program if you choose.)

-- Connect to the indicated COM port at baud rate 115200.
+- Connect to the COM port indicated by your Device Manager at baud rate 115200.

 - The front panel lights will flash briefly while it connects.